cldeluna/unified_arp/README.md

 - some handy "ready to use" functions to extract ARP (and ultimately other) data from your SuzieQ Enterprise server.
   - The `try_sq_rest_call` function in utils.py can serve as a foundation for all your REST calls to SuzieQ.
 Division of labor has the rest call handling things like crafting the call itself, and other functions can provide the API endpoints.
 We use this strategy in production environments
 - an example of using Solara as a user (or network engineer) front end to share your scripts
   - I do like the "cleaner" Solara front end but there is a steeper learning cuve with Solara.
-I could have created this repository in about 20 minutes using Streamlit (but I am more familiar with Streamlit)
+I could have created this repository in about 20 minutes using Streamlit (Note: I am more familiar with Streamlit but instead I spent several frustrating hours with my basic Solara knowledge and AI "help" learning absolutely nothing to create this)

-This little APP does nothing different than the SuzieQ GUI or CLI does but think about what you could do with your own scripts and workflows with this data.
+This little APP does nothing different than the SuzieQ GUI or CLI does ... but think about what you could do with your own scripts and workflows with this data.

 - What if you had to track the history of a particular MAC over the last week or months?
 - What if you had other find a MAC that fell off the network (last seen), find the last switch and interface it was connected to and determine what MAC is on that interface now?